 The classroom material and evaluation metrics were administered to two sections of an introductory statistics course at ******* during the Spring 2011 semester.
 This course is designed for students in the liberal arts and sciences and provides an introduction to the basic statistical concepts including descriptive statistics, correlation and regression, confidence intervals, and hypothesis testing.
 A 2-hour laboratory component is part of this course, in addition to three, 50-minute lectures a week.
 The metrology material was presented during two consecutive laboratory sessions.
 In each, a 60-minute lecture was followed by a 30-45 minute lab group activity.

-Seventy-eight students completed the pre- and post-assessment on the understanding questions as well as the survey on students’ attitude toward statistics before and after the presentation of the metrology material.
-All evaluations all were administered online.
+Seventy-eight students completed the pre- and post-assessment on the understanding questions as well as the survey on attitude toward statistics before and after the presentation of the metrology material.
+All evaluations were administered online.
 Students were given a week before the first presentation and a week after its completion in the second lab period to finish the assessments.
-Therefore, there were between two weeks and at most a month between the two attempts.
+Therefore, there were from two weeks to at most a month between the two attempts.
 The solutions to the content questions were not made available after the first attempt.
 The participants were aware of the details of the study prior to any data collection and were given the option to opt-out at any time.
 The Institutional Review Boards at ******* approved the study protocol, consent form, and all participant-related assessment and survey materials.

 6. Results